Desu42/Sentiment_Analysis/README.md

 and sentiment

-This program is very basic, can add Computer Graphics.
+This program is very basic, could use some GUI